ippontech/blog-usa/posts/innovative-snowflake-features-caching.md

 The SSD Cache stores query specific FILE HEADER and COLUMN data.
 This cache type has a finite size and uses the Least Recently Used policy to purge data that has not been recently used.
 ---
 During the course of this blog, we've examined the three cache structures Snowflake uses to improve query performance.
-For an analysis on the benefits of using the Result Set and Warehouse Storage caches, look at [Caching in Snowflake Data Warehouse](https://community.snowflake.com/s/article/Caching-in-Snowflake-Data-Warehouse).
+For a study on the performance benefits of using the Result Set and Warehouse Storage caches, look at [Caching in Snowflake Data Warehouse](https://community.snowflake.com/s/article/Caching-in-Snowflake-Data-Warehouse).

 As always, for more information on how Ippon Technologies, a Snowflake partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional Data Warehouse, Data Lake or POC, contact sales@ipponusa.com.
 ---